 Solvent-based concentrates are a mix of oils, waxes, cannabinoids, and terpenoids that are extracted using solvents like butane, CO2, and ethanol.
-Butane Hash Oil (BHO) started to gain popularity in the early 2000’s, and now finds itself as a staple of both medical and recreational markets.
-The variation with solvents is in the color, taste, and consistency of the end product.
+Butane Hash Oil (BHO) started to gain popularity in the early 2000s, and now finds itself as a staple of both medical and recreational markets.
+The variation with solvents is noticeable by its color, taste, and consistency of the end product.
 BHO can result in stable shatters to sticky sap, while CO2 usually makes for an oily product.

 Butane Hash Oil can be made with either open blasting or a closed loop system.
 Blasting is done by stuffing raw cannabis into a glass tube and pouring filtered butane through the packed glass.
 The liquified butane dissolves the trichome heads and cannabinoids because the crystals are coated with a nonpolar wax.
 Butane is also nonpolar and works as a solvent to gather the resin into a plate below the tube.
 The solvent remaining in the liquid is then purged out and what’s left is what we know as Butane Hash Oil.

-The blasting method has been deemed dangerous after causing explosions that have resulted in loss of life, but there’s an answer to those that still want to use concentrates.
+The blasting method has been deemed dangerous after causing explosions that resulted in the death of several amateur manufacturers, but there’s a safer process for those who still want to make concentrates.
 Closed loop extraction machines use filtration systems to keep the solvents from getting loose.
-In states like Colorado, hash makers are legally required to use a sanctioned machine in order to produce legal product.
+In states like Colorado, concentrate makers are legally required to use a sanctioned machine in order to produce products.

 Since the beginning of hashmaking, the techniques have seen vast improvements.
 Water hash is based on the principle that the resin glands of cannabis are denser than the water used to extract it.
 By using a variety of meshes and cold water, the oil glands are separated and reside on the material while the leaves and plant material float.
 The water is then drained and the hash is dried before being pressed.

-Rosin is an easily accessible method that gained popularity just a few years ago by an instagram user known as SoilGrown.
-By taking a small piece of cannabis flowers and sticking it in parchment paper, the internal oils can be squeezed out using a hair straightener that’s ran at its lowest temperature.
-Now that we’ve seen a demand for the very clean and clear solventless hash, companies like D-Nail have begun making modified t-shirt presses to accommodate a larger run.
+Rosin is an easily accessible method that gained popularity just a few years ago.
+By taking a small piece of cannabis flower and sticking it in parchment paper, the internal oils can be squeezed out using a hair straightener that’s ran at its lowest temperature.
+Now that we’ve seen a demand for the very clean and clear solventless hash, companies have begun making modified t-shirt presses to accommodate a larger run.